ignition123/ltropy_banking_task/README.md

 Code are in the src folder

--> cns : Contains all code retated to framework
--> controllers: Contains all routes/apis
+-> cns : Contains all code retated to framework \r\n -> controllers: Contains all routes/apis
 -> lib: Contains misc methods like handling panics and writing logs etc.
 -> messages: contains all messages related to http response